Mount Stimson: Notability

 Mount Stimson is notable for its large, steep rise above local terrain.
 For example, its northwest face rises over 6200 ft from Nyack Creek in only 1.8 mi.
 This makes it "truly a monster of a mountain."
 It is also notable for its isolation; it is one of the farthest peaks from a roadhead in the park.

+Climate

 History

 The first recorded ascent of Mount Stimson was in 1951, by J. Gordon Edwards and Alice Edwards; however they found clear evidence of a previous ascent.
 The standard route of ascent is the West or Northwest Face Route, starting from Nyack Creek.
 A backpacking trail runs along Nyack Creek, providing access; however the National Park Service warns that this is a more brushy and isolated trail than in other areas of the park, with numerous unbridged stream crossings.
 As in the rest of the park, grizzly bears are an issue as well.
 The climbing route begins with "tiresome uphill bushwhacking...for possibly three hours" leading to alternating slopes and cliffs (Grades 3 and 4).
 Other routes on the peak include the Southeast Spur from Martha's Basin and the Pinchot Creek Route from the south.